xiangx7805/Learning-Notes/LDA & Topic Model.md

 For each possible topic *Z*, we’ll multiply the frequency of this word type *W* in *Z* by the number of other words in document *D* that already belong to *Z*.
 The result will represent the probability that this word came from *Z*.
 Here’s the actual formula:
 ![equation](https://latex.codecogs.com/svg.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Cfn_cs%20P%28%20Z%20%5Cmid%20W%2CD%29%3D%20%5Cfrac%7B%5C%23%20%7E%20of%20%7E%20word%20%7E%20W%20%7E%20in%20%7E%20topic%20Z%20%7E&plus;%20%7E%20%5Cbeta_%7Bw%7D%7D%7B%7B%20total%20%7E%20tokens%20%7E%20in%20%7E%20Z%20%7E%20&plus;%20%7D%7E%20%5Cbeta%7D%20*%20%28%5Ctext%7B%5C%23%20of%20words%20in%20D%20that%20belongs%20to%20Z%20&plus;%20%7D%5Calpha%20%29)

-> Greek letters -- “hyperparameters” OR fudge factors.
+> Greek letters -- *“hyperparameters”* OR *fudge factors*.
 **There’s some chance that this word belongs to topic Z even if it is nowhere else associated with Z; the fudge factors keep that possibility open.**

 The overall emphasis on probability in this technique, so it’s called **probabilistic topic modeling**.

 :exclamation: By improvement, our model will gradually become more consistent as topics focus on specific words and documents. **But** can’t ever become perfectly consistent, because words and documents don’t line up in one-to-one fashion.
 So the tendency for topics to concentrate on particular words and documents will eventually be limited by the actual, messy distribution of words across documents.